fonsecamar/db-benchmark/README.md

 - Docker
 - Azure CLI (for AKS deployment)
 - kubectl (for AKS deployment)
-- (Optional) Access to Azure subscription for Cosmos DB and AKS
+- A pre-existing database for testing

 Install Python dependencies:
 ```pwsh